 Dresden Files is one of the best implementations of the FATE system, although it does use the previous edition of the rules.
 That said, the core of the system is, for me, the aspect rules, and this game uses them just fine.
 The aspect system makes the game easy to run in a way that is directly personal to and inclusive of each individual player character.

 The Dresden Files RPG books are also great objects in their own right.
 They are full-size A4 books (unlike most FATE books, which are A5) and are full of lovely artwork and lots of notes in the margins from the characters from the series.
 These production values make the books fun to slip through, even when you’re not playing or planning to play the game.

 Designer: Jeremy Crawford, Mike Mearls, Bruce R. Cordell, Peter Lee, Robert J. Schwalb, Rodney Thompson, James Wyatt

 Plays: Ideally 4-6 over however long you want.
 Again, RPGs…

-D&D is not necessarily my favourite game.
+D&D was my number 1 game last year despite not necessarily being my favourite game.
 It’s good, of course, and this edition is really good, but there’s a shelf of RPGs behind me as I type this that I’d rather play on any given day.
-Why, then, is D&D taking up my top slot this year, when it’s not even made the list, previously?

-The group I joined at the local hotel has been a big factor in why this is my top game of 2018.
-I’ve made new friends through this group, played in the longest campaign I’ve taken part in for any RPG, and just had a damn good time.
-I hope that this group continues for a long time.
+The group I joined last year has been a big factor in why this is still in my top 3 games.
+I’ve made new friends through this game, played in the longest campaign I’ve taken part in for any RPG, and just had a damn good time.
+D&D has broadened my horizons.

-D&D also resurrected by after-school tabletop gaming group.
+D&D also resurrected my after-school tabletop gaming group.
 It had been dwindling as our older members moved on, but by focusing on both younger children and on RPGs specifically, we’ve tripled our previous attendance figures.
-Again, it’s also been fun and I’m really looking forward to running a Spelljammer game in the new year.
+Again, it’s also been fun, but also a lot more work than it had previously been!